thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 command line interface, carefully avoiding overwriting previous user inputs and command outputs.
-On-keystroke autocompletion, multiline editing, inline documentation and syntax highlighting can be implemented like this, making command line interfaces more useful.
+On-keystroke autocompletion, multiline editing, inline documentation and syntax highlighting can be implemented with these techniques, making command line interfaces more useful.

 <script type="text/javascript" src="https://asciinema.org/a/79153.js" id="asciicast-79153" async></script>

-But this can be taken further than it usually is!
+But the terminal can be pushed still further!
 Here are three features that I'd like to see used in more programs (or I'd like to better understand their tradeoffs).